-Toll free comprehensive information and referral line, currently only available in Multnomah County.
-Oregon SafeNet (1-800-SAFENET) is available throughout Oregon for health information and referral services.
+Toll free comprehensive information and referral line, available throughout Oregon for health information and referral services.
+Dial 2-1-1.

 Federal program that reimburses schools and non-profit sponsors for after school meals served to children through age 18 in qualifying areas (where 50% or more of the children are eligible for free or reduced price school meals).
 There is no charge to children for the snacks and supper meals.

 Provides healthy meals to children in day care and after-school programs, as well as to functionally impaired adults in day care.
 The program reimburses participating day care operators for their meal costs and provides them with USDA commodity food and nutrition education materials.

 Through direct food distribution, supplements the diets of elderly people age 60 and over and low-income women and children who do not receive Women, Infants, and Children (WIC) Program benefits.
 As in WIC, food packages are tailored to the nutritional needs of participants and may include fruits, vegetables, juices, meats, beans, dairy products, and grains.

 A community of individuals who pledge support to a farm operation so that the farmland becomes, either legally or spiritually, the community’s farm, with the growers and consumers providing mutual support and sharing the risks and benefits of food production.
 Members or shareholders of the farm or garden pledge in advance to cover the anticipated costs of the farm operation and farmer’s salary.
 In return, they receive shares in the farm’s bounty throughout the growing season, as well as satisfaction gained from reconnecting to the land.
 Members also share in risks, including poor harvest due to unfavorable weather or pests.